"The evidence suggests this was an intentional act, not an accident," says district attorney

 “All there was was smoke and panic.
 Half the emergency personnel in the county were here,” Haxton said.
 “People were running.
 (My) first instinct was to get my kids away from the street.”

-Madison Atwell, 7, had six broken ribs, a concussion and stitches after the crash, her family said in a statement released through a hospital spokesman.
+Madison Atwell, 7, survived the lunging car with six broken ribs, a concussion and stitches, her family said.

-CNN’s Joe Sutton, Greg Botelho, Tony Marco, Chuck Johnston, Keith Allen, Samuel Roth, Sam Stringer and Carma Hassan contributed to this report.
+CNN’s Catherine E. Shoichet, Joe Sutton, Tony Marco, Chuck Johnston, Keith Allen, Samuel Roth, Sam Stringer and Carma Hassan contributed to this report.